-There are many ways to invest in The Master's College.
+There are many ways to invest in The Master's University.
 Every gift, small or large, is important.

-Over 8,000 employers offer matching gift programs to The Master's College, providing an easy way to double or triple your gift.
+Over 8,000 employers offer matching gift programs to The Master's University, providing an easy way to double or triple your gift.
 Will your employer match your gift?

 In addition to providing a significant gift, donating long-term appreciated securities enables you to avoid potential capital gain taxes and receive a charitable income tax deduction.

 Gifts of appreciated real estate can have especially attractive tax benefits.
 Real estate can be donated outright or transferred to a charitable remainder trust to provide you with lifetime income.

 Endowed scholarships enable you to create an ongoing investment in the University.

 Charitable gift annuities are a popular way for donors to invest in our students while receiving a stream of income for life.
 Gift annuities are easy to establish and offer attractive tax advantages.